alecthibodeau/nona-ai/README.md

 # Nona AI

-🚨 **Gemini Nano is an experiment.
-Google frequently makes unexpected changes to it.
-These back-end changes can in turn cause breaking changes in Nona AI's front-end user interface, which means prompt functionality may not work optimally at all times.
-For instance, as of this writing on December 21, 2024 a prompt which contains numerical digits in its text &mdash; such as "What's 2 + 2?" &mdash; will likely cause an error in the Chrome browser.
-But a prompt such as "What's two plus two" or "What's two + two?" will likely return a coherent result.
-I'm working to stay on top of these ongoing Gemini Nano developments.** 🚨
+ 🚨 *Gemini Nano is an experiment.
+Google's frequent modifications to its back end can in turn cause breaking changes in Nona AI's front-end user interface.
+At times you might find prompt functionality not working optimally (or at all).
+On rare occasions I'll need to disable Nona AI's prompt feature &mdash; by removing the text input field &mdash; as I respond to Google's changes and deploy updated code.* 🚨

 ## A registration-free user interface for Google Gemini Nano that also works offline